-Introduces topic: Treasury yields falling on geopolitical tensions, asks Jim Bianco what drove the 2025 rally in the 10-year yield.
+Introduces topic: Treasury yields falling on geopolitical tensions, asks Jim Bianco to explain the 2025 rally in 10-year yields despite the 'Salam America' story.

 speaker1